DubbieHQ/dubbie/README.md

 <br>

-## How the initialization process works
+## How does the dubbing actually work?

 1. The user uploads the video and click “create project”
 2. Upload the video to firebase storage